rethinkdb/rethinkdb-rs/5-deployment/security.md

     function(error, connection) { ... })
 ```

-# Securing the intracluster port #
+# Binding the intracluster port #

-To secure the cluster port, bind it to a specific IP address using the `--bind-cluster` [command line option][cli].
+To secure the cluster port, bind it to a specific IP address using the `--bind-cluster` [command line option][cli] or the corresponding [configuration file option][cfg].
 Bind it to an IP address that is only accessible from within your local network.

     rethinkdb --bind-cluster 192.168.0.100

 The intracluster port will be accessible from within the local network
 where you run RethinkDB nodes, but will not be accessible from the
 outside world.

-[cli]: /docs/cli-options/